Heather Miller, author of Prime Time Parenting

 The inspiration behind it was the Scapegoats of Leviticus 16:21, that were forced to bear the sins of the camp.
 In the story, “the goats become telepathic as a result of their psychic overload.”
 They become sentient, actively pushing people to do good things to counter-balance the weight of the bad deeds they carry.
 The book takes place in the present day.

-“It’s the only example of the Old Testament’s vicarious expedition of sin, so I played with the idea,” said Grell.
+“It’s the only example of the Old Testament’s vicarious expiation of sin, so I played with the idea,” said Grell.

 Thomas Cassidy was inspired by true crime tales he’d hear from his father and a friend who both had careers in the NYPD.
 (Photo courtesy of author)

 The year is 1981, the place, a crime-ridden New York City and Stuyvesant Town resident and cop is tasked with finding out who murdered a famous actor — also his best friend — at a Manhattan hotel.
 On top of that, the mayor is up for reelection and since a high-profile murder can’t help his chances at the polls, the cop is warned to keep a lid on media leaks, or be thrown off the case.

 The scenario is fortunately fictional.
 However, it has come to life in 2018 the form of a new novel, Damage Control, written by a former Stuyvesant Town resident, Thomas Cassidy.